Lemming97/Employee-Tracker/README.md

 1. Clone the repository from GitHub
 1. Install `node.js`
 1. Run `npm install` to install dependencies.
 Dependencies include mysql, console.table, express, inquirer, and jest.
-1. Run `mysql -u root -p` to start the database connection
+1. Run `mysql -u root -p` to start the database connection.
+1. Updated `connection.js` file with your own mysql user password.
 1. Create the database by running the command: `source db/schema.sql`.
 1. Seed the database by running the command: `source db/seeds.sql`.